-I discovered that these Plague Columns were also called Marian or Holy Trinity Columns as not only were they enduring prayers of thanks for the end of plague tours, they were also a general expression of the religious beliefs of the Catholic Countries that made much up the old Hapsburg Empire.
+I discovered that Plague Columns were also called Marian or Holy Trinity Columns as not only were they enduring prayers of thanks for the end of plague tours, they were also a general expression of the religious beliefs of the Catholic Countries that made up much of the old Hapsburg Empire.
 These columns were always decorated with images of Mary or the Holy Trinity at the top and other saints gathered at the base.
 One saintly example would be St Lawrence, the ‘many arrowed’ martyr of the Romans.
 (The plague was often represented as random, like falling arrows.)
 One of the earliest examples of the Marian Column that had been built as thanksgiving for the passing of war and its associated plague we had already encountered when we had strolled through the Marienplatz (Mary’s Square) of Munich.
-Overshadowed today by the Rathaus, the Marian Column was built in 1638, a few years after Munich had been invaded by a Swedish Army which was then followed by the ravages of the bubonic plague which killed off about one third of the population.
+Overshadowed today by the Rathaus, the Marian Column was built in 1638, a few years after Munich had been invaded by a Swedish Army which was then followed by the ravages of the Bubonic plague which killed off about one third of the population.

 The Plague or the Black death seems to have originated in the dry desert plains of China and had eventually reached Europe in the 1340s.
 The Great Silk Road was the route the plague took on its journey to Europe.
 Trade goods arrived in Crimea and from there the products of Cathay and the associated infected rats sailed on to the rest of the world.
 The vehicle for the transmission of the disease was a bacterium, Yersinia Pestis, which occurred in mosquitoes.
 The mosquitoes were hosted by rodents and other small animals which carried the plague bacteria on their foreign journeys.
 Appropriate treatment for the plague was not developed until the late 19th century, particularly the importance of sanitary living conditions.
 Today the disease can be easily treated with antibiotics but the bacterium still exists and there are still outbreaks around the world today, the last one appears to have been in Madagascar in 2017 where 170 people were reported as having died from the plague.